ohmss/workshop-spring-reactive/README.md

 ## 9. Working with Spring Data

-[Spring Data](https://spring.io/projects/spring-data) provides a common astraction on top of multiple databases leveraging JPA.
-The quantity of code is greatly reduce by working with interfaces `CrudRepository` and entities.
+[Spring Data](https://spring.io/projects/spring-data) provides a common abstraction on top of multiple databases leveraging JPA.
+The quantity of code is greatly reduced by working with interfaces `CrudRepository` and entities.

 - Define an entity [`VetEntitySpring`]() where object attributes matches the table columns.
 You can notice that the set of annotations is not the same as with java driver mapper.